OoscarFrank/R-Type/INSTALL.md

 git submodule update
 ```

-This commands will get all the source code from the game and init all the necessary dependencies for the good of the project.
+These commands will get all the source code from the game and init all the necessary dependencies for the good of the project.

 ### Step 3: Build Configuration